Pellegrino Tibaldi

-Pellegrino Tibaldi (Valsolda, 1527–Milan, 1596), also known as Pellegrino di Tibaldo de Pellegrini, was an Italian mannerist architect, sculptor, and mural painter.
+Pellegrino Tibaldi (1527 – 27 May 1596), also known as Pellegrino di Tibaldo de Pellegrini, was an Italian mannerist architect, sculptor, and mural painter.

 Biography

 Tibaldi was born in Puria di Valsolda, then part of the duchy of Milan, but grew up in Bologna.
 His father worked as stonemason.
 He may have apprenticed with Bagnacavallo or Innocenzo da Imola.
 His first documented painting was likely as at 15 years of age, a Marriage of Saint Catherine.

 In 1547, he went to Rome to study under Perin del Vaga.
 He was employed in the decoration of the Sala del Consiglio of Castel Sant'Angelo.
 When Perino died in 1547, Tibaldi became the leader in the large-scale fresco painting of the chambers and doorways (1547–1549).
 The frescoes are described as Michelangelesque in influence.

+From 1550 to 1553 Tibaldi collaborated with Marco Pino on the frescoes of the vault of Daniele da Volterra’s della Rovere Chapel in Trinità dei Monti and frescoed a colourful Battle Scene on the vault of the chapel of St. Denis in San Luigi dei Francesi.
+Probably in 1551–52 he painted a fresco decoration in the Cortile del Belvedere for Pope Julius III.
+Late in 1553 he completed the frescoed figures of Saints Peter and Andrew in Sant'Andrea in Via Flaminia, for the same patron.

+In 1554 Tibaldi was in Loreto at the command of Cardinal Otto Truchsess von Waldburg, decorating the chapel of St John the Baptist (now the chapel of the Assumption) in the Basilica della Santa Casa with frescoes and stuccos on the vault, an altarpiece of the Baptism with a portrait of the donor and lateral frescoes of St. John the Baptist Preaching and the Beheading of St. John the Baptist.

-Other works were for Cardinal Giovanni Poggi in Bologna, and he carried out numerous commissions for him.
+Probably early in 1555 he was summoned back to Bologna by Cardinal Giovanni Poggi, and he carried out numerous commissions for him.
 Tibaldi painted frescoes of the Story of Ulysses in the Palazzo Poggi, scenes from the life of the Baptist in the Poggi chapel, and scenes from the Life of Moses in the Palazzo Sacchetti in Rome.
 He constructed a chapel for his patron, in the church of S. Giacomo Maggiore, and painted for it a St. John preaching in the Wilderness, and the Division of the Elect from the Damned.
-The Cardinal Poggi next employed him in the erection of a chapel in the Basilica della Santa Casa, Loreto, where he painted the Nativity, the Presentation in the Temple, the Transfiguration and Decollation of St. John.